apache/datafusion/docs/source/contributor-guide/index.md

 to isolate the effects of your change by creating a separate PR with the benchmark, and then a PR with the code change that improves the benchmark.

-[System level SQL Benchmarks]: https://github.com/apache/datafusion/tree/main/benchmarks
+[system level sql benchmarks]: https://github.com/apache/datafusion/tree/main/benchmarks
 [functions/benches]: https://github.com/apache/datafusion/tree/main/datafusion/functions/benches

 ## "Major" and "Minor" PRs